 - B.A.George Washington Universitymagna cum laude2005

-Mr. Stagg brings special insight into export controls and national security issues by drawing on his substantial experience within government at the U.S. Department of State's Directorate of Defense Trade Controls (DDTC), where he was deeply involved as DDTC's deputy lead in re-writing the International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR), including the revisions to the U.S. Munitions List and Commerce Control List.
+Mr. Stagg brings special insight into export controls and national security issues by drawing on his substantial experience within government at the Department of State's Directorate of Defense Trade Controls (DDTC).
+He was deeply involved as DDTC's deputy lead in rewriting the International Traffic in Arms Regulations (ITAR) and Export Administration Regulations (EAR), including the revisions to the U.S. Munitions List (USML) and Commerce Control List (CCL).
 He was an active participant in related interagency policy subcommittees chaired by the National Security Council.

 Mr. Stagg holds numerous leadership roles within the American Bar Association (ABA) – he is the Vice Chair of the National Security Committee, the Vice Chair of the Export Controls and Economic Sanctions Committee, and has been the Co-Editor of the Year-in-Review for Export Controls and Economic Sanctions since 2013.

 Prior to joining Miller & Chevalier, Mr. Stagg handled export controls, economic sanctions, and CFIUS issues at his own firm and with a major international law firm in Washington, DC.

 - Provided counsel to aerospace and defense companies on complying with ongoing and previous Consent Agreement requirements under the ITAR and Arms Export Control Act (AECA).

 - Replaced a defense prime's long-standing outside export controls counsel to represent the company as its lead ITAR lawyer to successfully obtain rapid resolution from DDTC in a high-stakes matter.

 - Advised companies and individuals on ITAR and export control defenses to alleged violations, including related administrative, constitutional, and criminal legal defenses.